Xilinx/SDFEC-PYNQ/README.md

 # SDFEC-PYNQ

-This design offers an environment to evaluate the Soft Decision Forward Error Correction (SD-FEC) IPs using PYNQ and a ZCU111 board.
-Based on work by Andy Dow (Xilinx; Edinburgh), it allows us to play with a configurable data path
+This design offers an environment to evaluate the Soft Decision Forward Error Correction (SD-FEC) IPs using PYNQ and a ZCU111 or RFSoC2x2 board.
+Based on work by Andy Dow (Xilinx; Edinburgh), it allows us to explore the RFSoC SDFEC with a configurable data path
 including:

   1. A data source including BPSK, QPSK, QAM-16, and QAM-64 modulation schemes